Vanessa B. CantleyPartner

 Vanessa was recently certified as a life member of both the Million Dollar Advocates Forum and the Multi-Million Dollar Advocates Forum of the Top Trial Lawyers of America.
 The Million Dollar Advocates Forum is recognized as one of the most prestigious groups of trial lawyers in the United States.
 Membership is limited to attorneys who have won million and multi-million dollar verdicts and settlements.
 The organization was founded in 1993 and there are approximately 3000 members located throughout the country.
 Fewer than 1% of U.S. lawyers are members.

-For the past two years, Vanessa has been voted by her peers as one of Louisville's top plaintiff's personal injury and labor and employment attorneys.
-This distinction was recognized in a poll conducted by Louisville Magazine.
-Vanessa was also named a 2013 and 2014 Kentucky SuperLawyer, and is the youngest plaintiff's injury attorney to earn the recognition.
+Vanessa is consistently voted by her peers as one of Louisville's top plaintiff's personal injury attorneys.
+This distinction is recognized in a poll conducted by Louisville Magazine.
+Vanessa has also been named a Kentucky SuperLawyer every year since 2013, and is the youngest plaintiff's injury attorney to earn the recognition.

 Vanessa's litigation practice focuses on catastrophic injury actions including automobile and trucking accidents, wrongful death, defective products, nursing home abuse and neglect, and professional malpractice.
 She also represents select victims of employment discrimination and wrongful termination.
 Vanessa has been featured on the news many times over the last several years for her pro bono work representing victims of bullying in schools, and she is often called upon by local news outlets to provide legal analysis of current events and cases covered by the media.